 Read more here

-Ads.txt feature allows publishers to publicly declare which ad exchanges are authorized to sell their inventory.
+This section includes the Ads.txt feature.
+It allows publishers to publicly declare which ad exchanges are authorized to sell their inventory.
 This helps to prevent forms of fraud that are both non-human traffic or human traffic, such as invisible ads and domain spoofing.

 Find more details here